Miha2002/Project_AI_modified_X-0/README.md

 It is a game of X-0, also known as Tic-Tac-Toe.
 The game rules and board are modified to make it more interesting.
 The person playing will go against an AI.
 The player can choose the board's dimensions, the score needed to win the game, one of two bot AIs, and a symbol for themselves ( X/0 ).

+The game has a simple user interface and the player can use the mouse to play.

 ## Game rules:

 - The board dimensions have to be: odd number vertically and even number horizontally.